jackkoenig/How2Start_Chisel3/README.md

 You need define class for data set with like this;
 ```
-class datum (val DataWidth: Int) extends Bundle {
+class datum (DataWidth: Int) extends Bundle {
   val valid = Bool()
   val data  = UInt(DataWidth.W)
 }
 ```
-Then you can use the class as follows
+Then you can use the class as follows;
 ```
 val Datum = RegInit(0.U.asTypeOf(new dtatum(DataWidth)))
 ```
-Both of valid and data regs in RTL is cleared by hardware "reset" signal.
+Both of valid and data "reg"s in RTL is cleared by hardware "reset" signal.
-The reset (and also clock) is added automatically.
+The reset (and also clock) is added automatically to the RTL.

 # Error Messages